aistrate/elm-tetris/README.md

 - If the player resizes the window to a smaller size, the game will also resize, while keeping aspect ratio constant.
 Therefore, the whole game will always be visible, without needing scrollbars, or game areas being hidden.
 A resize also happens when the maximized window size is smaller than the game default size (such as on a small laptop or tablet).
 - The player can use the Zoom In/Zoom Out functionality of the browser (_Ctrl +_ and _Ctrl -_) to increase/decrease the size of the game.
 If zooming in (_Ctrl +_), the game will only become as large as the window (no scrollbars, no game areas hidden).

-As far as alignment within the window is concerned, the game will always be horizontally centered and vertically top-aligned.
+As far as alignment within the window is concerned, the game is always horizontally centered and vertically top-aligned.

 ### Auto Pause